 Her infatuation with Penny, both as simply best friends and with some homosexual undertones.
 Also her finding Bernadette less attractive as well as pretty much considering Bernadette the third wheel in the in their group.

 Using her harp to play songs that normally are not played on the harp (like TV theme songs or Bon Jovi)

 The use of high-end scientific research equipment to perform everyday food prep tasks

-And Sheldon's mother persuaded Siebert to re-employ him on the one occasion he was sacked.
+Sheldon's mother persuaded Gablehauser, the department head, to re-employ him on the one occasion he was sacked.
 If your boss fancies your mother, this helps too.

 Serious Business: Amongst many other things (of which the weekly routine of meals and evening activities are just a small part), in the episode "The Hofstadter Isotope" a discussion about who would succeed Batman in the event of his death between Sheldon and an online community eventually leads to Penny's date being cut short after he is brought into the discussion as well.

 World of Warcraft to Sheldon.
 When his account gets hacked he calls the FBI... and when they hang up on him he calls the regular police.

 Sexy Shirt Switch: Penny in the third episode of the third season, after her and Leonard's first night in his apartment and she was dancing and making French toast.

 She Cleans Up Nicely: The normally drab, dowdy and plain Amy F-F, when she goes oujt with the other girls and has the Disney Makeover, being made up and dressed to look like Snow White.
 She also stands up straight rather than adopting her usual hunch-shoulders stoop.
 The result is..... wow.

 Raj because he doesn't want Leonard dating his sister.